30 Highest-Paying Criminal Justice Jobs and Salaries

 Criminal Profilers conduct interviews with the criminals’ family members or identify pieces of evidence gathered by the police department.
 They are often called by the police department to assist them in figuring out the person responsible for the crime or how it took place.

-Criminal profilers have the capabilities to break down basic data or evidence to establish personal or psychological profiling of the criminals and how the crime was committed.
+Criminal profilers have the capability to break down basic data or evidence to establish personal or psychological profiling of the criminals and how the crime was committed.

 Customs Inspector